 An AI system is more aligned with a coalition if members (1) know how their data contributions flow to that system, (2) can reason about how changes to data flow might impact AI capabilities, and (3) have agency to reconfigure these data flows.

-By measuring the alignment of various systems to various coalitions, we can understand alignment in terms of concentration: some systems be aligned to just a few individuals, others to very broad groups, and others to specific subgroups.
+By measuring the alignment of various systems to various coalitions, we can understand alignment in terms of concentration: some systems are aligned to just a few individuals, others to very broad groups, and others to specific subgroups.

 This definition most likely requires a collective approach to data agency — time costs may make it impossible for individual people to make decisions about how individual data records flow to individual firms (providing prohibitively expensive but "technically possible" actions is not agency).
 Instead, we could support data agency by scaffolding data-mediating organizations.
 Finally, this definition supports a pluralistic approach to alignment: given there are many distinct coalitions of people in the world, any given system has a variety of alignment scores, and any attempt to produce a single alignment score requires explicitly weighting the preferences of different groups.
-Instead, we can understand alignment scores as a variable more similar to inequality measurements.
+Instead, we can understand alignment scores as a variable to be used similarly to inequality measurements.

 Are there other hidden assumptions here?